LTUC/amman-dotnet-401d2/curriculum/projects/ecommerce/sprint-1.md

 Re-Submits for this sprint will only be accepted upon evaluation of sprint 2:

 For example, Your team received feedback that you need to fix an error in one or two of your milestones.
-Instead of doing a submission and pushing to master halfway through your sprint 2, you will be required to **explicitly** tell your grader what you want them to regrade from sprint 1 when you submit for sprint 2.
+Instead of doing a submission and pushing to main halfway through your sprint 2, you will be required to **explicitly** tell your grader what you want them to regrade from sprint 1 when you submit for sprint 2.
 You will not be able to do any additional "resubmits" for sprint 1 once sprint 2 is due and graded.
 Plan accordingly.

 You will each individually submit the following into Canvas as a text entry: